Industry / Licensing / Air Service Licence

 An ASL apply only to journeys with a fixed schedule, such as timetabled commercial flights.
 For unscheduled journeys, the correct permit to apply for is the Air Service Permit.

-Applicants are also required to submit to the Civil Aviation Authority of Malaysia (CAAM) for an Air Operator’s Certificate (AOC) for their proposed operations and an ASL will only be issued to the applicant who holds a valid AOC issued by the CAAM.
+Successful applicants will be initially issued with a Conditional Approval, allowing the applicants to apply to the Civil Aviation Authority of Malaysia (CAAM) for an Air Operator’s Certificate (AOC) for their proposed operations.
+An ASL will only be issued to the applicant who holds a valid AOC issued by the CAAM.

 Applying for an Air Service Licence (ASL)

 Any person looking to apply for an ASL should fill in and submit this form to MAVCOM, along with all relevant information listed in Attachment C of the ASL application form.

 Applications are assessed by MAVCOM based on a range of criteria, including but not limited to the following: